 Note: The taxes CLCWA collects are property taxes and these taxes are tax deductible if you itemize.

-Payments can be made during office hours Monday – Friday, 8:00 a.m. to 4:30 p.m. (checks, cashier’s checks, money orders, and cash are accepted).
-At this time, credit/debit card payments are not accepted in the office or over the phone, only through our website at www.clcwa.org.
-A processing fee of 3.2% for credit/debit card (4% for American Express and PayPal) and $5.00 for e-check is charged by GDS (Governmental Data Service).
+Payments can be made during office hours Monday – Friday, 8:00 a.m. to 4:30 p.m. (credit/debit card payments, checks, cashier’s checks, money orders, and cash are accepted).
+At this time, credit/debit card payments are not accepted over the phone.
+Credit/debit card payments are accepted in our office or through our website at www.clcwa.org.
+A processing fee of 3-3.2% for credit/debit card (4% for American Express and PayPal) and $5.00 for e-check is charged by GDS (Governmental Data Service).
 CLEAR LAKE CITY WATER AUTHORITY DOES NOT RECEIVE ANY PORTION OF THE PROCESSING FEE.

 Please contact GDS at 1-800-431-6176 with issues when paying by credit/debit card or echeck.
 Night drop boxes are located to the right of our front door and in the parking lot for payments (please, no cash in night drop box).
 Payments will be date stamped with the previous business days date.
 If a payment is mailed, we suggest that proof of mailing be obtained from the post office.
 Any payments postmarked after the due date will incur penalties and interest.